“It is under the greatest adversity that there exists the greatest potential for doing good, both for oneself and others.” – Dalai Lama XIV

 Those in the depths of grief often feel absolutely nothing good could ever come from loss and death.
 They feel angry if anything regarding healing is mentioned, and that’s OK.
 It makes sense anyone could feel this way.

 Closing the heart can increase and extend suffering.
-Those feeling resistant to healing may find meaning-making useful later.
+Those feeling resistant to healing may find meaning-reconstruction useful later.
 After whatever time it takes to digest the unimaginable, grievers may come to a place where they deeply desire peace.
 They may then allow considering life in a way that expands their views.

 Those who stay open may have had their lives touched in the most unexpected loving ways.
 When facing adversity, it can be helpful to wonder about what may come from it rather than focus on endless suffering.
 People around the world report discovering profound experiences they never expected after loss.